 Stained Glass Repair & Restoration

-However if the stained glass panel has either sentimental value or it could be considered to have an antique value associate with it then most of the time restoration will be the preferred route.
-At Scottish Stained Glass we are big supporters of restoring old glass.
-For one thing the textures and colors of old stained glass have unique qualities to them which are worthy of preservation and difficult to replicate.
+However, if the stained glass panel has either sentimental value or it could be considered to have an antique value associated with it then most of the time restoration will be the preferred route.
+We are big supporters of restoring the old glass.
+For one thing, the textures and colors of old stained glass have unique qualities to them which are worthy of preservation and difficult to replicate.

 We are often asked why restoration can be more expensive than new construction.
 Below is a very brief outline of some of the steps required in our restoration process which will give you an idea of the work involved.

 1) The existing leaded/stained glass will be removed and brought to our workshop.
 Temporary glass is installed if necessary.

 2) A computer-generated pattern/template is made for each window.

 3) Each window is soaked in a solution for 10 days or so to soften the cement and clean the glass.
 The windows are then completely taken apart.
 The unbroken glass is saved and the broken glass is put aside for possible reuse in smaller pieces.
 The old lead is safely disposed of.

 4) The windows are rebuilt using new lead and glass is cut to replace the broken pieces.

 5) The lead used will often be specially manufactured to have a profile similar to the existing and sometimes new glass needs to be manufactured to match the old.

 6) Each lead joint is soldered using a molten mixture of lead and tin.